Lupus nephritis and renal involvement in other rheumatologic diseases

 ["Wire loops" and hyaline thrombi (link)] [Another one of hematoxylin bodies (link)]

 Histologic classification of lupus nephritis: Due to the importance of histologic changes as indicators of severity and prognosis of the disease and as a direction of the treatment, it is necessary that all we speak a same language and we describe with similar terms the histologic changes to determining better therapeutic approach, to knowing better the evolution of the disease, and to learn more about the physiopathogenic mechanisms.
-The classification of lupus nephritis has evolved much in the last three decades; from the first proposals in the seventies to today we have learned very much on the correlation between histology and the clinical evolution and treatment response.
+The classification of lupus nephritis has evolved much in the last four decades; from the first proposals in the seventies to today we have learned very much on the correlation between histology and the clinical evolution and treatment response.

 The classification of the WHO formulated in 1982 and modified in 1995 was used until 2004, year in which a prestigious group of experts in the theme, including pathologists, rheumatologists, and nephrologists, and supported by the International Society of Nephrology (ISN) and the Renal Pathology Society (RPS) formulated a reviewed classification, based on the accumulated clinical and epidemiological knowledge (Weening JJ, et al, J Am Soc Nephrol 15:241, 2004 [PubMed link]) (Table 1).
 In addition to this classification, called the ISN/RPS classification, is important to determine index of activity and chronic changes (see below).
+A proposal to modify this classification was published by a panel of experts in 2018, see below.

 |Table 1.
 Histologic classification of lupus nephritis|